FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 When traffic has been sent and SUT response has been observed, we say the trial has been performed, or the trial has been measured.
-Before that happens, multiple possibilities for upcoming trial may be under consideration.
+Before that happens, multiple possibilities for the upcoming trial may be under consideration.

 ### Load